What? You don't know I can read?

 - The Ditz: Wilbur was fairly klutzy and cheerful for a male sitcom character.

-- Word Of God: A persistent rumor states that peanut butter was smeared inside Ed's mouth to get his lips to move, but according to cast and crewmembers, nylon fishing line slid under his lips was used to make him "talk".
-It's also said that after a season or two of filming, the horse playing Ed was smart enough to realize that every time the human actors around him stopped talking it was his "turn" and no external aid was needed.
+- Word of God: A persistent rumor states that peanut butter was smeared inside Ed's mouth to get his lips to move, but according to cast and crewmembers, nylon fishing line slid under his lips was used to make him "talk".
+Over time, Ed learned to pick up on cues that it was 'his turn' to talk.

 - Wunza Plot